newrelic/nr1-workshop/lab6/INSTRUCTIONS.md

 _Note: There's a lot more code in this initial file.
 Take a few moments to review what's going on.
 If you trace the logic in the `render` method, it'll become obvious why we're getting the `Spinner` on the screen: we haven't loaded any accounts._

 2. We're going to add some libraries to to our project that we're going to need.
-So let's start with adding them to our package.json
+So let's start with adding them to our package.json vi `npm` in the terminal:

 ```bash
 npm install --save graphql graphql-tag react-select